Skip to main content

 A: The National Football League (NFL), NFL Physicians Society (NFLPS), and Professional Football Athletic Trainers Society (PFATS) are committed to increasing diversity in sports medicine.
 The NFL Diversity in Sports Medicine Pipeline Initiative was developed to encourage medical students from diverse backgrounds to consider sports medicine careers.
 Students from medical schools across the country are selected and invited to complete one-month clinical rotations with NFL clubs across the league.

 During this rotation, students will observe and participate in the care of players in an NFL club setting.
-Students will work directly with and under the supervision of the orthopedic team physicians, primary care team physicians, and athletic trainers to gain basic medical knowledge and exposure to patient care in sports medicine.
+Students work directly with and under the supervision of the orthopedic team physicians, primary care team physicians, athletic trainers, dietitians, mental health clinicians, strength & conditioning coaches, equipment managers and other members of medical staff to gain basic medical knowledge and exposure to patient care in sports medicine.
 Additionally, students will also become familiar with return-to-play guidelines and on-field treatment considerations for NFL athletes.
 Students may also have the opportunity to attend home games and be present on the sideline for observation.
 By the end of the rotation, students will understand the basic elements of all facets of care provided to an NFL athlete from an orthopedic, primary care sports medicine, and athletic training perspective.

 Q: Which medical schools are involved?

-A: The inaugural program for the 2022 season was comprised of students from the four Historically Black Colleges and Universities (HBCU) medical schools: Charles R. Drew University of Medicine and Science, Howard University College of Medicine, Morehouse School of Medicine, and Meharry Medical College.
+A: The inaugural program for the 2022 season comprised of students from the four Historically Black Colleges and Universities (HBCU) medical schools: Charles R. Drew University of Medicine and Science, Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine.

 Q: Why did the NFL, NFLPS and PFATS launch this initiative?